braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/best_practices.md

 ## High ratings

 Getting five-star ratings in the app store is on every mobile marketer's wish list.
 Achieving positive reviews, however, is no easy task because it requires extra work from your users.
-By applying Braze's functionality in clever ways, we can help you increase your customer engagement.
+By applying our functionality in clever ways, we can help you increase your customer engagement.

 ### Targeting power users